HenryRoutson/Soil-value-calculator/README.md

  # SAT
- CCC

-Last issue prevents from working.
+ Soil value calculator for CCC business
  Run by opening the userinterface python file.

+Last issue currently prevents from working.